ngantongkim-agilityio/purity-dashboard/purity-dashboard/README.md

 - User can login with created account
 - User can see main dashboard page
 - User can see a list of authors
-- User can see a list of projects
+- User can see a list of products
-  - User can add/search/edit/delete a project
+  - User can add/search/edit/delete a product

 ## Development environment